Market Position Statement - Messages to the market

 Our approach to commissioning day support and outreach for people with a learning disability has been developed in partnership with the learning disability partnership board and its working groups.
 We are commissioning a framework of life skills and wellbeing opportunities which will support people with a learning disability and/or autism at a range of times across the week.
 Services will include specialist place-based support, community support, home support, virtual support and independent travel training.
 This will enable people to access support, which is more person-centred, goal-oriented and flexible than traditional day service models.

-The local authority commissions a range of support from the voluntary sector and Southwest London and St George’s NHS Mental Health Trust for people with mental health needs, providing daytime activities which support recovery and self-management in the community.
+The local authority commissions a range of support from the voluntary and community sector and Southwest London and St George’s NHS Mental Health Trust for people with mental health needs, providing daytime activities which support recovery and self-management in the community.

 Messages to the market - day care opportunities and outreach

-- We have contracts in place with local providers to support residents at all dependency levels, accessing building based day centres and other community support services.
+- We have contracts in place with local providers to support residents at all dependency levels, accessing building-based day centres and other community support services.

 - We want to work with our existing providers to further develop flexible and creative provision across the continuum of need, ranging from people with low level needs to the most complex of care needs accessing a building-based day centre, complemented by services available in the community, in people's homes and on digital platforms for those who do not want or need to be building-based.